1) The right environment

 NEXT TO UPTOWN MUSIC JUST NORTH OF SONIC

-Monday thru Friday 11am to 7pm Sat 10am to 6pm closed Sunday!
+Tuesday thru Friday 11am to 6pm Sat 11am to 5pm closed Sunday and Monday!

 Stop in to check out all the items currently discounted in our Keizer location.Everything in store 20 to 30% off msrp daily we don't need special sales.
 We price match our local competetors